make a donation

 66th Year – (2022)

 As the Coronavirus Pandemic was greatly reduced due to vaccinations readily available ONGOING activities / programs / projects began to resume: ‘Plants for Birds’ program at M.E.
 DePalma Park, Wilton Manors, Florida continued with the help of community and student volunteers helping with the management and maintenance of the Butterfly Garden / Bird Sanctuary: weeding, mulching and addition of 100s of native plants, Eaglewatch of two Bald Eagle nests in Broward County started up again.
-In addition, Coastal Dune Restoration projects on Pompano Beach utilizing student and corporate volunteers saw thousands of sea oats and diversity plants planted including outreach / education to participants.
-Thousands of disoriented sea turtle hatchling were rescued by our permitted volunteers.
+In addition, Coastal Dune Restoration projects on Pompano Beach, utilizing student and corporate volunteers, saw thousands of sea oats and diverse plants planted, including outreach / education to participants.
+Thousands of disoriented sea turtle hatchlings were rescued by our permitted volunteers.

 65th Year (2021)